PepperDash/Essentials/README.md

 ### Installing Different versions of PepperDash Core

-If you need a different version of PepperDash Core, use the command `nuget install .\packages.config -OutputDirectory .\packages -excludeVersion -Version {versionToGet}`.
+If you need a different version of PepperDash Core, use the command `nuget install packages.config -OutputDirectory .\packages -excludeVersion -Version {versionToGet}`.
 Omitting the `-Version` option will pull the version indicated in the packages.config file.

 ## Utilization